WoNoMute/wonomute.github.io/_drafts/ximena-alarcon.md

 ---
-title: Kristin Norderval
+title: Ximena Alarcon
 layout: post
-permalink: /directory-of-wonomute/kristin-norderval/
+permalink: /directory-of-wonomute/ximena-alarcon/
-image: /assets/directory/kristin-norderval-cropped.jpg
+image: /assets/directory/ximena-alarcon-cropped.jpg
 excerpt: <strong>Kristin Norderval</strong> is a composer, singer and improviser who has specialized in developing new works for voice and interactive technology.
 Her first full-length opera - The Trials of Patricia Isasa on a libretto by Naomi Wallace - was scored for six soloists, tango orchestra and electronics.
 It premiered at the Monument National Theater in Montreal in May, 2016, in a Chants Libres production with Norderval singing one of the lead roles.
 comments: false
 ---